darshprotocol/smart-contracts/README.md

 ![Loan Diagram](https://user-images.githubusercontent.com/123966451/222807924-377c0485-182d-468a-a16c-978bd75d9317.png)

 ## LendingPool contract
+The LendingPool contract is the main point of interaction with the DARSH protocol's market.

+ * - Users can:
+ *   # Create Lending/Borrowing offers
+ *   # Request for new terms on offers
+ *   # Repay (Fully/Installment)
+ *   # Claim principal and earnings
+ *   # Claim back collateral
+ *   # Cancel/Reject/Accept requests

 ## Development
 Create a `.env` like the `.env-example` and update with valid keys and mnemonic/phrase or private key